remiges-sachin/plaintest/USER_DOCS.md

   smoke-tests (1 script files)
 ```

-This helps you discover what resources are available in your project without needing to check directories manually.
+This shows what resources are available in your project.

 ### `plaintest scripts pull [collection-name]`

-Extracts scripts from a Postman collection to editable JavaScript files:
+Extracts scripts from a Postman collection to JavaScript files:

 ```bash
 ./plaintest scripts pull my-api